Trams in The Hague: Grade separated infrastructure

 A proposal by Friedrich Lehner from 1964, was formalised in 1969, in a document called Nota Openbaar Vervoer 1969 (lit.
 'Memorandum, public transport, 1969').
-This memorandum contained plans for a new Central Station, urban rail transit to satelite town Zoetermeer and a proposal including a combination of new tunnels and viaducts to improve tram operations, described as 'semi-metro'.
+This memorandum contained plans for a new Central Station, urban rail transit to satellite town Zoetermeer and a proposal including a combination of new tunnels and viaducts to improve tram operations, described as 'semi-metro'.
 In 1973, The Hague's new Central Station was opened, to accommodate the growing number of passengers.
 The new station would get new elevated tram tracks with platforms above the station concourse in 1976.

 In 2004, the construction of a tram tunnel under the city centre, around the intersection of Spui, Kalvermarkt and Grote Marktstraat, was completed to address congestion.
 In 2006, the RandstadRail network and brand was introduced, connecting The Hague with the Zoetermeer and Rotterdam regions.
 The tram-train lines to Zoetermeer for the RandstadRail project opened on 29 October 2006 (line 4) and on 20 October 2007 (line 3) respectively, including the addition of Beatrixkwartier station.